slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*

+> *'Acquiring things will rarely bring you deep satisfaction.
+But acquiring experiences will.' -- Kevin Kelly*

+> *'I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude.' -- Colette*

 Hints:

 - 3 days a week; 3 weeks a month; 3 months free a year.
 - House + work + third place.
 - The opposite of play isn’t work, it’s depression.
 - Essencialism: the disciplined pursuit of less.
 Simplicity is the ultimate sophistication.
+Eliminating clutter makes room for your true treasures.
+The end goal is to clarify your values.
 - Own my house on 40 acres with clean water river frontage, and assets i can enjoy & be creative with (car, motorcyles, music equipment, tools etc)
 - I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.
 - How to reduce your expenses without sacrificing your quality of life?
 Geoarbitrage.
 Car: max 10K.
 Job: live next to it.